-Another interesting feature of this 55 gallon fish tank kit is the use of a light fixture which also serves as a cover.
-This feature not only supplies a healthy amount of illumination inside the tank but also serves as a protection against outside invasion from other household pets.
+Another interesting feature of this 55-gallon fish tank kit is the use of a light fixture which also serves as a cover.
+This feature not only supplies a healthy amount of illumination inside the tank but also serves as protection against outside invasion from other household pets.

 If there is one thing that I don’t really appreciate about this product, it’s how the water easily gets hot.
 This is definitely due to the lighting fixture on top of the aquarium.
 I’m still looking for a way to convert the lighting to LEDs for cooler light.

-If you are looking for a spacious tank to house your aquatic pets, the best tank that can provide you what you need is SeaClear System II Acrylic Aquarium.
+If you are looking for a spacious tank to house your aquatic pets, the top-tier tank that can provide you what you need is SeaClear System II Acrylic Aquarium.

 This tank kit has so many adorable features.
 One of which is the tank.
 It is made of acrylic, which means it is sturdier and more lightweight compared to traditional glass tanks.
 I really enjoy using this tank because I can easily lift it during maintenance sessions.

 The filter is another outstanding feature of this tank kit.
 It is energy-efficient and most of all works quietly.
 With 420 GPH, this filter can really maintain the water’s cleanliness and crystal-clear quality at all times.
 Even though the filter is not as powerful as other filters in the market, it can still deliver a good performance.